 Lysophospholipids (LPLs) are minor lipid components compared to the major membrane phospholipids such as phosphatidylcholline (PC), phosphatidylethanolamine (PE), and sphingomyelin.
 The LPLs were originally presumed to be simple metabolic intermediates in the de novo biosynthesis of phospholipids.
 However, subsequent studies demonstrated that the LPLs exhibited biological properties resembling those of extracellular growth factors or signaling molecules.
 The most biologically significant LPLs are lysophosphatidic acid (LPA), lysophosphatidylcholine (LPC), lysophosphatidylinositol (LPI), sphingosine 1-phosphate (S1P), and sphingosylphosphorylcholine (SPC).
 Each of these LPLs functions via interaction with specific G-protein coupled receptors (GPCRs) leading to autocrine or paracrine effects.
 The first LPL receptor identified was called LPA1 because it bound LPA.
 The first GPCR shown to bind S1P was called S1P1.
 For more information on the activities of S1P please go to the Sphingolipids page.
 For more detailed information on the activities of the lysophospholipids please go to the Bioactive Lipids page.

 LPA is produced by activated platelets, activated adipocytes, neuronal cells, as well as several other cell types.
 The mode(s) of LPA synthesis intracellularly remains to be fully elucidated.
 LPA is produced in the serum through the action of several different enzymes including monoacylglyceride kinase (MGL), phospholipase A1 (PLA1), secretory phospholipase A2 (sPLA2), and lysophospholipase D (lysoPLD).
-LysoPLD is also called autotaxin (ATX) which was the name given to a tumor autocrine motility factor.
-ATX was also shown to be an ecto-nucleotide phosphodiesterase.
+LysoPLD is also called autotaxin (ATX) as discussed above.
 Degradation of LPA occurs via lysophospholipase, lipid phosphate phosphatase, or LPA acyl transferase (also called endophilin).

 S1P is stored in platelets and released upon platelet activation.
 Synthesis of S1P occurs exclusively from sphingosine via the action of sphingosine kinases.
 Degradation of S1P occurs through the action of S1P lyases or S1P phosphatases.back to the top